uktrade/platform-tools/dbt_copilot_helper/COMMANDS.md

 [↩ Parent](#copilot-helper-domain)

-    Scans to see if Domain exists.
+    Creates missing subdomains (up to 2 levels deep) if they do not already exist and creates certificates for those subdomains.

 ## Usage